dinosn/developer/README.md

 cd builder/scripts

-sh js_builder.sh
+sh prepare.sh #only need to do this once sh js_builder.sh

 ```

 different scripts

+- prepare.sh : execute this to make sure that your local environment is up to date
 - js_builder.sh : build jumpscale 8 on branch 8.2.0 inside the docker with name js

 # cleanup